Watch This Episode of MwahTV About Trends in influencer marketing & 2020 Behaviours

 Trends in Influencer Marketing this week!
 The final part of my 3-part mini-series.
 2019 was completed with some strong and determined predictions of how this new decade would bring about change and development in the world of personal branding, marketing and photography.

-This clash of ideas and predictions were dashed as 2020 actually delivered an unprecedented turn of events that put all of these predictions’ upside down and inside out.
-Today, we revisit the influencer trends 2020.
+This clash of ideas and predictions was dashed as 2020 actually delivered an unprecedented turn of events that put all of these predictions upside down and inside out.
+Today, we revisit the influencer trends in 2020.

 I made this prediction about…

 Microlearning is an industry predicted to go even bigger over 2020.
 People are becoming even more refined and niche in the way that they want to learn skills and acquire new knowledge.